Spencer Torkelson Player Props: Tigers vs. Mets

-The Detroit Tigers, including Spencer Torkelson (.341 on-base percentage in past 10 games, 68 points above season-long percentage), battle starting pitcher Joey Lucchesi and the New York Mets at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.194 slugging percentage in past 10 games, including zero homers), battle starter Justin Verlander and the New York Mets at Comerica Park, Thursday at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Orioles.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last game against the Mets.

 Spencer Torkelson Game Info & Props vs. the Mets